Chapter 5:

 Doors flew past.
 Curtains.
 Shadows.

 Her shoulder slammed into a wall, pain exploding through her side, but she barely felt it.
-Fear drowned everything else.
+Terror drowned everything else.

 Then—air.

 Cold night air hit her face as she burst through the exit.
-The doors crashed shut behind her, the sound echoing too loud in the empty street.
-She stumbled forward, gasping, the city stretching out before her—dark, endless, and unforgiving.
+The doors crashed shut behind, the sound echoing too loud in the empty street.
+She stumbled forward, gasping, the city stretching out before her—dark, endless, and unforgiving— portentous.

 She ran deep into the woods.

 Branches cracked beneath her feet, and the moss and fallen leaves were wet and slippery.
-She ran until her breath burned and her body screamed in pain.
-Tears blurred her vision—not only from fear, but from exhaustion.
+She ran until her breath burned and her body screamed.
+Tears blurred her vision—not only from pain, but from exhaustion.

 At last, she slowed.
 Shaking, she forced herself to breathe.